llm-bible/llm-bible.github.io/_publications/wu2021explaining.markdown

 ---
 layout: publication
-title: On Explaining Your Explanations of BERT An Empirical Study with Sequence Classification
+title: On Explaining Your Explanations Of BERT An Empirical Study With Sequence Classification
 authors: Wu Zhengxuan, Ong Desmond C.
 conference: "Arxiv"
 year: 2021